CSS Appomattox: Rediscovery

-On November 10, 2009, it was announced by the state Underwater Archaeology Branch that the wreck of the Appomattox had been found.
-The four-member diving team, comprising Philip Madre, Eddie Congleton, Jason Forbes, and Jason Madre, discovered the shipwreck in August 2007 in the Pasquotank River.
-They had been searching for the Appomattox for more than 10 years.
+On November 10, 2009, it was announced by North Carolina's Underwater Archaeology Branch that the wreck of Appomattox had been found.
+The four-member diving team, who had been searching for the vessel for more than a decade, discovered the shipwreck in August 2007 in the Pasquotank River.
 The divers found a silver-plated spoon inscribed with the name of a crew member from Appomattox, thus confirming the ship's identity.